DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

   All the made interviews are accessible on the #link("https://discoverwithai.github.io/")[project's website], where an _ad hoc_ #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf")[document] can be found.

   The team initially started the validation process by conducting interviews on young adults: these are interviews 1 to 7.
-Some of them partially confuted the initial customers hypothesis; see @pivoting for more detailed information. //?
+Some of them partially confuted the initial customers hypothesis: see @pivoting for more detailed information.

-  Here will be reported a link to each one of the interviews for the reader's convenience.
+  Here will be reported a link to each one of the interviews for the reader's convenience, among with a summary of the key points of each interview.

   #table(
     columns: (15%, 40%, 45%),